Prices from £18.99

 Bank Transfer: A member of our team will contact you requesting for your bank details.
 These details are only used to transfer the funds back into your account.

 Nitrofurantoin, also sold under the brand name MacroBID, is an antibiotic that is used to treat urinary tract infections (UTIs) such as cystitis.
-The medicine in available as capsules or a liquid which you drink.
+The medicine in available to buy as capsules from Prescription Doctor.

 Not only can Nitrofurantoin treat UTIs, it can prevent them too.
 If you experience UTIs often, consult your GP for advice on whether Nitrofurantoin would be suitable for you.